-- 1. 1 point deducted for each instance of a site within: - a. five hundred (500) feet of an easement containing an electric substation, whether it is active or inactive - b. one-half (1/2) mile of an operating commercial beef/hog/chicken/turkey farm or processing plant - c. one-half (1/2) mile of a treatment, storage, or disposal facility for hazardous wastes, an active or inactive solid waste disposal facility and/or solid waste transfer facility

-- d. one-half (1/2) mile of a sewage treatment plant - e. one-quarter (1/4) mile of any jail, prison, detention center or correctional facility (not including a temporary holding facility). - 2.
+- 1. 1 point deducted for each instance of a site within: - a. five hundred (500) feet of an easement containing an electric substation, whether it is active or inactive - b. one-half (1/2) mile of an operating commercial beef/hog/chicken/turkey farm or processing plant - c. one-half (1/2) mile of a treatment, storage, or disposal facility for hazardous wastes, an active or inactive solid waste disposal facility and/or solid waste transfer facility - d. one-half (1/2) mile of a sewage treatment plant - e. one-quarter (1/4) mile of any jail, prison, detention center or correctional facility (not including a temporary holding facility). - 2.
 2 points deducted where any portion of the site contains or permits any easements for overhead electric power lines and/or such electric power lines encumber the site.
-The loss of points will not apply if: - a. the lines are used for the distribution of electric service for other unrelated properties and located within 25 feet of the perimeter of the site so long as no portion of any building or proposed building is beneath such power lines, or - b. the application includes documentation from the utility provider stating all power lines will be underground. - 3.
+The loss of points will not apply if: - a. the lines are used for the distribution of electric service for other unrelated properties and located within 25 feet of the perimeter of the site so long as no portion of any building or proposed building is beneath such power lines, or; - b. the application includes documentation from the utility provider stating all power lines will be underground. - 3.
 3 points deducted for each instance of a site within: - a.
 Five hundred (500) feet of any commercial junkyard or salvage yard; trash heap, landfill, dump pile, or other eyesore - b.
-One-half (1/2) mile of an operating industrial facility including but not limited to: steel manufacturers, oil refineries, ports, chemical plants, plastic manufacturers, automotive and engine parts manufacturers and food processing plants. - 4.
-5 points deducted for projects proposing a new phase of an existing project.
-This does not apply to a new phase of a scattered site project.
+One-half (1/2) mile of an operating industrial facility including but not limited to: steel manufacturers, oil refineries, ports, chemical plants, plastic manufacturers, automotive and engine parts manufacturers and food processing plants.